We can help with:

 Kate Mildenhall is an author and podcaster.
 Her debut novel Skylarking was longlisted for Debut Fiction in The Indie Book Awards 2017 and the 2017 Voss Literary Award.
 Her second novel, The Mother Fault was longlisted for the 2021 ABIA General Fiction Book of the Year and shortlisted for the 2021 Aurealis Science Fiction Novel of the Year.
 Her latest novel is The Hummingbird Effects.
 With writer Katherine Collette, Kate co-hosts The First Time Podcast – conversations with Australian writers – a podcast now in its sixth season.
 Kate is currently working on her fourth novel and undertaking a PhD in creative practice at RMIT University.
 Her first picture book will be released in 2024.

-On behalf of the Blake-Beckett Trust, the Australian Society of Authors is thrilled to announce the winner of the 2022 Blake-Beckett Trust Scholarship.
+On behalf of the Blake-Beckett Trust, the Australian Society of Authors is thrilled to announce the winner of the 2022 Blake-Beckett Trust Scholarship, Ashley Hay.

 This year’s applications were assessed by Shankari Chandran and Jennifer Mills, who selected the three shortlisted applicants: